tiCrypt Vault Storage

 tiCrypt Non-secure Drives

 ISOs are made available using read-only CD-ROM devices.
 As such, they are always safe to mount in a secure tiCrypt VM.
-Both Linux and Windows can readily mount such ISOs and make them available as "drives."
+Linux and Windows can readily mount such ISOs and make them available as "drives."

 ISOs are particularly useful if the NFS shares described below are not used.
 For example, Python or R packages could be made available as ISOs so that various VMs can install the required packages locally.